 Some favorites include braised lamb shanks, Catalan fish stew and youvetsi, but we're always happy to add new ones.
 I've wanted to try fesenjan for a while and as I predicted, we loved it.
 The sauce is rich from ground walnuts and with an unusual sweet-tart flavor from pomegranate molasses.

-It’s a classic Persian dish that deserves to be better known.
+It's a classic Persian dish which deserves to be better known.

 Where is fesenjan from?